sanyaade-teachings/pippi/README.md

 ## Hacking

+> NOTE: the default branch is now called `main`.
+Run `bash scripts/rename_default_branch.sh` to update your local clone if needed.

 While hacking on pippi itself, running `make build` will recompile the cython extensions.

 If you need to build sources from a clean slate (sometimes updates to `pxd` files require this) then run `make clean build` instead.